hasangural/azure-dc-2016/WS2016-DC/WS2016-DC/readme.md

 This template allows you to create these resources.

+* Virtual Network
+  * 2 subnets: Application, Management
+  * DNS Server : ADDS Server
+* Aznure Firewall Service
+  * Public IP Address
+  * NAT Rule
 * Virtual Machine - ADDS Service
   * Network Security Group
   * Public Ip Address
   * Desired State Configuration Extension
   * BGInfo Extension
   * Diagnostic Storage
-* Virtual Network
-  * 2 subnets: Application, Management
-  * DNS Server : ADDS Server

 Also you can deploy with Powershell.
 Before you have to login with your Azure Admin Account on the Azure Powershell.
 However, you can use Azure Cloud Shell.